 When you get to Base Camp (address above), you will meet your guides for the week and eat breakfast.
-Please do everything you can to be on time at 8am.
+Please do everything you can to arrive between 7:30 - 8 am.
 Your guys are highly trained men and women who have your best interest in the forefront of their minds.
 Your guides will be your point of contact from your arrival forward, letting you know what’s next and addressing any issues that may come up.

 You may find that your head feels like it is spinning these first few hours at camp.
 Keep in mind that you’re coming from relatively low altitude to 7,000 plus feet, and that altitude sickness can mean headaches and nausea.
 One of the best ways to counter this is to hydrate, so drink plenty of water this first day and everyday that you’re in the mountains.